IT'S ALWAYS

 QUIET ONES...

-Steven King inadvertently saved my sanity.
-When I received a message or a vision that scared me (which was often) I'd lock it in a heavy metal chest that I had created in my mind; tucked indefinitely into my subconscious.
-My sister's boyfriend gifted me a copy of The Shinning when I was about 15.
+Stephen King inadvertently saved my sanity.
+When I received a message or vision that scared me (which was often) I'd lock it in a heavy chest that I had created in my mind; tucked indefinitely into my subconscious.
+My sister's boyfriend gifted me a copy of The Shining when I was about 15.
 To my shock and delight, Danny did exactly the same thing when he was overwhelmed by spectral messages.
 Maybe I wasn't alone, after all?
-I've been an avid reader ever since.
+I've been a King fangirl ever since.

 A witch never truly walks alone.
 If you've been searching for your place, welcome home.